RADAR-base/radar-prmt-android/README.md

 - Edit the `apikey.xml` file and enter your Empatica API key in the apikey xml element.
 - Edit the `server.xml` file and add the URLs of the Kafka REST Proxy and the Schema Registry.
 If the app should not upload any data, leave them blank.
 - Move the `apikey.xml` and `server.xml` files to the `app/src/main/res/values/` directory.
+- Edit the `app/src/main/res/values/device.xml` file by setting the `group_id` string to a suitable user ID.
 - Compile the project with `./gradlew build`.
 - Open the project in Android Studio.
 - Launch the application.
 Note that the application only runs on an ARM architecture